tholok97/tnt-docs/lab0126/lab-solutions.md

 ## 2

-Created db for bookface with `CREATE DATABASE bookacedb` in mysql
+Created db for bookface with `CREATE DATABASE bookfacedb` in mysql

-Added bookface user with the command `GRANT SELECT,UPDATE,INSERT,CREATE,DROP,DELETE on bookfacedb.* to 'harry'@'10.10.0.%' identified by 'kaboom';`
+Added bookface user with the command `GRANT SELECT,UPDATE,INSERT,CREATE,DROP,DELETE ON bookfacedb.* TO 'harry'@'10.10.0.%' IDENTIFIED BY 'kaboom';`

 Tested that could connect from www1 and www2.